 Pupils are rewarded with 'house points' for good behaviour.
 House points are collected on a weekly basis by the School Council and a running total recorded in display form.
-Each half term the house with the most house points chooses a reward for the whole house.
+Each half term the house with the most house points chooses a reward for the whole house; recent choices have been a pyjama party, a movie and popcorn afternoon, a games afternoon or a water fight.
 The house trophy is decorated with the colours of the winning house for the following half term.